Everything about the SPA and its accessories...

 Vitamin D – The sunshine vitamin

 If you were told that there was a "drug" that could build strong bones, strengthen your immune system, and reduce your risk of diabetes, heart disease, cancer, and Alzheimer's, all for free, would you believe it?
-And yet, many scientists believe that this medicine already exists and it is vitamin D, or the "sunshine vitamin".
+And yet, many scientists believe that this drug already exists and is the vitamin D or otherwise the "vitamin of the sun".

 What is Vitamin D?